British Institute of Professional Dog Trainers

 If Classes need to be cancelled

-at Impington a message will appear here by 9.30am on the day.
+at Impington a message will appear on the Members Page by 9.30am on the day.

 a Kennel Club listed training group we are able to offer training &